efocht/gitlab-pages-pull/REAMDE.md

 ./gitlab-pages -listen-http ":80" -pages-root /tmp/pages -pages-domain pages.yourdomain
 ```

-Pages are generated as part of a CI pipeline.
-Make sure the pipeline is executed by a
+Pages are generated as part of a CI pipeline, the job name attribute is set to "pages".
-specific runner, which you can select in the pipeline definition by setting a tag.
-For
-example the "pages" tag.
-Running on the special runner makes it easier to find the jobs
-which are generating pages.

 This program uses the gitlab API to find all projects and for each project the jobs
 that were run.
 The youngest of the jobs that is younger than a certain timestamp will